-If an entry slot becomes available, the first runner on that wait list will be notified by e-mail from UltraSignup.com with an invitation to participate.
-The recipient of an invitation has three days to accept, in which case the credit card on file will be billed and the stored registration activated.
-If no reply is received, the invitation will be revoked, and the next available wait-listed runner will be notified by means of the described process.
-Runners selected from the wait list must complete the Trail Work requirement by 11/15/2020.
-To ensure that invitations are received as intended, all registrants are asked to set their e-mail spam filters to accept correspondence from UltraSignup.com.
+If an entry slot becomes available, the first runner on that wait list will be notified by email with an invitation to participate.
+The recipient will also receive an invoice for online payment of the race entry fee and will have five days to accept and pay.
+If no reply is received, the invitation will be revoked, and the next available wait-listed runner will be notified.

-The wait lists will be posted and updated on UltraSignup.com together with the list of entrants from each lottery.
-No invitations to register will be issued to wait-listed applicants after December 31, 2020.
+The wait lists will be posted and updated on HURT100.com together with the list of entrants from each lottery.
+No invitations to register will be issued to wait-listed applicants after December 31, 2022.